Quantitative Assessment of Finite-element Models for Magnetostatic Field Calculations: Introduction

 \section{Introduction}

 Accurate modeling of static magnetic fields plays an important role in the design, construction, commissioning and operations for particle accelerators.
 We have developed means for quantitative assessment of the accuracy of field calculations in finite-element-based models.
-General treatments of the finite-element method and engineering applications can be found, for example, in Refs.~\cite{strang2,zienkiewicz,akin}.
-Here we use the examples of two types of quadrupole magnet used in the CHESS-U upgrade of the Cornell Electron Storage Ring (CESR)~\cite{PhysRevAccelBeams.22.021602}.
-The 768-m-circumference CESR ring with its injectors is shown schematically in Fig.~\ref{fig:cesr}, including the region of the south arc upgrade.
+General treatments of the finite-element method and engineering applications can be found, for example, in Refs.\cite{strang2,zienkiewicz,akin}.
+Here we use the examples of two types of quadrupole magnet operating in the CHESS-U upgrade of the Cornell Electron Storage Ring (CESR)\cite{PhysRevAccelBeams.22.021602}.
+The two quadrupoles at the entrance and exit of each of six achromat sections in the new south arc are designed for exact quadrupole symmetry (Type~A), while the two central quadrupoles are equipped with extraction channels on the outside of the ring (Type~B).
+Figure~\ref{fig:colormaps}

-The principal innovation of this upgrade was the replacement of the linear south interaction region formerly occupied by the CLEO detector~\cite{berkelman} with an arc of radius similar to that of north arcs of the ring.
-The elimination of the strong dipole magnets in regions of high dispersion at the entrance and exit of the south arc region permitted a reduction in beam emittance by a factor of four, resulting in brighter X-ray beams provided to the Cornell High-Energy Synchrotron Source end stations.
-The south arc region consists of six double-bend achromats, each of which comprises two horizontally defocusing dipole/quadrupole combined-function magnets and two horizontally focusing quadrupole magnets.
-This structure provides for one straight section for insertion devices to provide extracted X-ray beams, as shown in Fig.~\ref{fig:dba}.